 Two thoughts on the matter: after The Return of the King won the Oscar—after—Jackson went back and shot that stupid skull avalanche in the Paths of the Dead.
-Note: he didn’t edit it back into the film, he shot it and inserted it, a scene that adds nothing to the plot or the characters, nothing to the mood of the sequence, nothing to the film.
+Note: he didn’t edit it back into the film from the cutting room floor, he shot it and inserted it, a scene that adds nothing to the plot or the characters, nothing to the mood of the sequence, nothing to the film.
 It was the very definition of completely unnecessary “whizbang/stupid,” and that’s the sum of my impression of Peter Jackson’s vaunted ability to tell a story.

 Second thought: the dwarves’ escape from Goblin Town is ten minutes of video game/pinball excess—fourteen tiny figures fleeing across rickety bridges, collapsing paths, etc. etc. Their progress is hardly impeded as the camera swoops over, around, and through the cavernous space.
 (I can only imagine the thing in 48 fps/3D… oy.)
 Thousands of goblins/orcs swarm over everything, yet never seem to have the least effect on the outcome.
 In fact, nothing has an effect on the outcome; by the end of the sequence, not one thing has changed.
 It’s one big messy nothing-burger.
 (Cf.: the collapsing stone arch in Moria…)